Jamie Durie: Early life

-Durie was born in Manly, northern Sydney, New South Wales, and spent his formative years living in the mining town Tom Price in the Pilbara region of Western Australia, with his mother and maternal grandmother both Sri Lankan.
-His grandmother, Daphne de Zylva, was born in Sri Lanka and met his English grandfather in the air force during World War II.
+Durie was born in Manly, New South Wales, and spent his formative years living in Tom Price, Western Australia.
+His maternal grandmother, Daphne de Zylva, was born in Sri Lanka and met his English grandfather in the air force during World War II.
 They moved to Australia in the 1950s.
-Durie recalls that he and his grandmother baked and gardened together.
-She taught him how to make his first curry.
-He has inherited a love of the Sri Lankan culture and lifestyle.
-His parents separated when Durie was age 10, and he relocated with his mother and brother Chris, to the Gold Coast, in Queensland.
-His paternal grandmother, called Nanna, was a volunteer surf-lifesaver on the NSW Central Coast.
-Having left high-school in Brisbane at age 15, he tried his hand at cabinetmaking, and modeled beachwear part-time.
-Durie got his showbiz start in his teens as an exotic dancer in the Australian all-male revue troupe called Manpower Australia.
-Durie's agent introduced him to Manpower Australia, a touring dance troupe best known for its male dance performances and for its dancers' distinctive physical attractiveness and sex appeal.
-For seven years, Durie toured internationally with Manpower Australia, acting as manager, and also as principal dancer, performing acrobatics and trapeze acts to large audience venues in Las Vegas, NV.
-"I was the lead performer and designed the sets and costumes" he says.
-Durie notes that while Manpower Australia was perceived as putting the risqué into risky, the shows were highly professional acts that even his grandmother was comfortable with.
-The timing was ideal, as "The 1960s, 1970s and 1980s in Australia were very chauvinistic and the female body was overexploited", as he explains, "There needed to be social change."
-Retiring from Manpower Australia at age 26, Durie made up for his early exit from schooling by completing a four-year horticultural and landscape design course.
+His parents separated when Durie was age 10, and he relocated with his mother and brother, Clyde Hep, to the Gold Coast.
+His paternal grandmother was a volunteer surf-lifesaver on the NSW Central Coast.

+Having left high-school in Brisbane at age 15, he tried his hand at cabinetmaking and modeled beachwear part-time.
+Durie got his showbiz start in his teens as an exotic dancer in the all-male revue troupe, Manpower Australia, with whom he toured for seven years.
+At age 26, he completed a four-year horticultural and landscape design course.

 Landscape design and television hosting

-Durie founded the landscape design company Patio Landscape Architecture and Design in 1998.
+Durie founded the landscape design company, Patio Landscape Architecture and Design, in 1998.
 In 2002, Durie registered the Australian business company, JPD Media & Design.
+He then hosted the TV series Backyard Blitz and The Block.